steno1/Portfolio/README.md

 # Portfolio App Documentation

-This repository contains a portfolio app developed using React, providing a comprehensive showcase of various functionalities and features to present personal or professional information.
+This repository contains a portfolio app developed using React, providing a comprehensive showcase of various functionalities and features to present my personal and professional information.
 The app incorporates multiple sections including Navbar, Header, About, Services, Portfolio, Testimonials, FAQs, Contacts, Footer, and includes several advanced features such as theme customization, LocalStorage persistence, a floating Navbar, animations on scroll, and more.

 ## Features